I beg to move,

 It is an honour to serve under your chairmanship, Mr Hollobone.
 I congratulate my hon.
-Friend the Member for Manchester, Withington (Jeff Smith) for an excellent speech and for his commitment to tackle unswervingly the problems associated with drug and alcohol abuse.
+Friend the Member for Manchester, Withington (Jeff Smith) on an excellent speech and on his commitment to tackle unswervingly the problems associated with drug and alcohol abuse.

 I am pleased to speak as co-chair of the drugs, alcohol and justice cross-party parliamentary group that last week considered the Advisory Council on the Misuse of Drugs’ recent report, “Custody-Community Transitions”.
 The report is helpful in providing advice on how to reduce drug-related harms that happen when people move between custody and the community.
 I hope the Minister will agree to implement the report’s practical recommendations as soon as possible to ensure continuity of care.

 Some simple changes could make a huge difference.
 For example, it suggests prisoners with complex needs should not be released on to the streets on Fridays.
 Given that last year only 12% of prisoners with drugs problems left prison with naloxone, which can reverse the effects of overdose, the report recommends that naloxone should be issued to all prisoners with drug problems on leaving custody.